Sacred Heart Catholic Church (Dayton, Ohio): Architecture

 Designed by Charles Insco Williams, Sacred Heart is a limestone building with a limestone foundation, an asphalt roof, and various elements of sandstone and copper; the limestone was quarried locally, while the sandstone was obtained from Berea, Ohio.
 Constructed in the Romanesque Revival style, but with a prominent octagonal Baroque dome and glazed cupola, towers flank the main entrance, and there are rose windows under the pediments of the front and side.
 When constructed, the building featured a basement under the 75-foot ceiling, and its general plan was 115 by 92 feet, or 23, 35, and 28m respectively.
 Grand woodworking, artwork, and chandeliers once filled the interior, but most have been removed; some were destroyed by the raging waters of the Great Flood of 1913, while others were intentionally removed or painted over at later dates.

 Preservation

-In October 1987, Sacred Heart Church was listed on the National Register of Historic Places.
-Although as a religious property it would not normally be considered eligible for designation, it nevertheless qualified because of its distinctive historic architecture.
+In October 1987, Sacred Heart Church was listed on the National Register of Historic Places due to its distinctive historic architecture.
 The parish's related rectory was also included in the designation.
 It is one of five Dayton churches on the Register, along with St. Mary's, St. Adalbert's, and Holy Cross Catholic Churches and First Lutheran Church.